Broker vs Agent

-Blue Rock Insurance Services, Inc. runs primarily as a insurance broker.
+Blue Rock Insurance Services, Inc. runs primarily as an insurance broker.
 Therefore, we work for and in the interest of our clients, as it has always been and will continue to do so diligently.

 What is Insurance?